 How do you store dried herbs?

 Store all dried herbs, including Herbs de Provence, in an airtight container in a dark pantry.
-These jars are a great way to store them.
+These glass jar or jars are a great way to store them.

 Recipes Using Herbs de Provence: